jsteemann/bralloc/README.md

 bralloc will decide in its wrappers whether it will return a NULL pointer (intentionally fail to allocate new memory) or pass the memory allocation request to the actual system allocator.

-At what time and at which frequency there will be intentional allocation failures is controllable by two environment variables:
+At what time and at which frequency there will be intentional allocation failures is controllable by the environment variables:
 * `BRALLOC_DELAY`: the startup delay (in seconds) after which the first intentional failure will occur.
 The default value is 0.0.
+* `BRALLOC_MINIMUM`: the minimum byte size that intentional failures are triggered for. mallocs/reallocs operations with smaller sizes will be directed to the standard allocators.
 * `BRALLOC_PROBABILITY`: the probability (in range 0...1) at which failures occur after the startup delay.
 The default value is 0.01 (1%).

 bralloc wraps calls to *malloc* and *realloc*.
 This should include calls to *calloc*.
 Calls to *free* are not wrapped and are processed normally.